Charges: Battery on a Person 65 Years or Older

 Case Number: 2014CF010190AXX

-Facts: Our client, the alleged victim, and some friends were out drinking and ended up sleeping at our client’s house.
-The alleged victim’s friend woke up in the middle of the night and claimed that our client was having intercourse with the alleged victim while she was asleep.
+Facts: The firm’s client, the alleged victim, and some friends were out drinking and ended up sleeping at their client’s house.
+The alleged victim’s friend woke up in the middle of the night and claimed that their client was having intercourse with the alleged victim while she was asleep.
 This witness left the house, and called the police.
-When the police arrived, the alleged victim told them that she had no recollection of what happened and that she would not allow our client to have sex with her because they are just friends and have never been together.
+When the police arrived, the alleged victim told them that she had no recollection of what happened and that she would not allow the client to have sex with her because they are just friends and have never been together.
 However, the alleged victim then told another detective that they’ve had sexual relations in the past, contradicting her previous statement.

-Results: Our client informed us that he and the alleged victim had an ongoing relationship for some time now.
+Results: The client informed the firm that he and the alleged victim had an ongoing relationship for some time now.
 He was able to pull pictures from his old email, showing him and the alleged victim on a romantic getaway together, including a picture of the boarding passes for a cruise that he and the alleged victim took.
-We presented the state with this information, and pointed out that the alleged victim had already contradicted herself to the police.
-Any type of pleading to a sexual battery would mean that our client would become a sex offender for life.
-Therefore we pleaded for the state to let us take a deposition of the alleged victim.
-At the deposition the alleged victim deferred to the state and agreed to revise the charge to felony battery and a withhold of adjudication, meaning our client would not become a convicted felon or a sex offender.
-In the end, we were able to keep our client out of prison, avoid a felony conviction, and avoid him from being a registered sex offender.
+They presented the state with this information, and pointed out that the alleged victim had already contradicted herself to the police.
+Any type of pleading to a sexual battery would mean that the client would become a sex offender for life.
+Therefore the firm pleaded for the state to let them take a deposition of the alleged victim.
+At the deposition the alleged victim deferred to the state and agreed to revise the charge to felony battery and a withhold of adjudication, meaning their client would not become a convicted felon or a sex offender.
+In the end, The Rudman Law Group were able to keep their client out of prison, avoid a felony conviction, and avoid him from being a registered sex offender.